-- In summary: - Need to have enough V^2N to stabilize the array. - Then we need to have enough integration time to build up a useful S/N on the science signal. - The problem is that many sources of interest will have small V. - Solutions: - Use off-axis reference sources for stabilization (PRIMA). - Decompose all long baselines into shorter ones where V is not so low.
+- In summary: - Need to have enough V2N to stabilize the array. - Then we need to have enough integration time to build up a useful S/N on the science signal. - The problem is that many sources of interest will have small V. - Solutions: - Use off-axis reference sources for stabilization (PRIMA). - Decompose all long baselines into shorter ones where V is not so low.

 - What are the things that make interferometry less than straightforward in practice?

 - Sampling of the (u, v) plane

+- Beam relay

-- Delay lines
+- Delay compensation

 - Beam combination

 - Spatial wavefront fluctuations

 - Temporal wavefront fluctuations

 - Sensitivity

 - Calibration